Gholam-Hossein Sa'edi: Biography

 Although Sa'edi started writing in his boyhood, he started publishing his first short stories in the early 1950s.
 He published more stories through the course of the decade and his first play, Leylaj'ha, in 1957, albeit under the female pen name, Gohar Morad (also spelled Gowhar Murad).
-After moving to Tehran in the early 1960s, where he and his brother, Akbar, founded a medical clinic in impoverished south of the city, he became acquainted with the literary intelligentsia of Iran.
+After moving to Tehran in the early 1960s, where he and his brother, Akbar, founded a medical clinic in the impoverished south of the city, he became acquainted with the literary intelligentsia of Iran.
 In addition to living with Ahmad Shamlou, a renowned lyric poet, he befriended Jalal Al-e Ahmad, author of Gharbzadegi ("Weststruckness"), Simin Daneshvar, Parviz Natel-Khanlari, Jamal Mirsadeghi, Mina Assadi and others.
 He also traveled to southern Iran, specifically areas of the Persian Gulf coast, and wrote ethnographic travel literature.

-In the 1960s freedom of expression diminished greatly in Iran.
+In the 1960s, freedom of expression diminished greatly in Iran.
 Sa'edi and other intellectuals protested the Ministry of Culture and Art policy of 1966 forcing all publishers to seek state permission to print literature.
 In 1968, after their protests failed, Sa'edi and other writers formed the Kanun-e Nevisandegan-e Iran ("Association of Iran Writers").
 Although censorship of some of his works continued, Sa'edi continued to publish.
 In addition to dramas, stories, novels, and screenplays, Sa'edi participated in the publication of literary magazines, scientific journals and also published fifteen translations of European psychological and medical literature.
 In 1973, Amir Kabir Publishers made Sa'edi editor of Alefba, a quarterly literary magazine.
 However, in 1974 the Pahlavi government banned the journal and SAVAK, its secret police, arrested and tortured Sa'edi.
 Already having a history of suicidal thoughts, Sa'edi's depression loomed after his release from Tehran's infamous Evin Prison nearly a year later.